JamesTrick/blog/content/posts/achieving-gross-margin.md

 +++
 date = 2020-03-11T04:15:00Z
-tags = ["stocks", "sales", "research"] title = "Achieving Gross Margin"
+tags = ["stocks", "sales", "research"] title = "Achieving Gross Margin as a US Listed Software Company" slug = "achieving-gross-margin" description = "Gross margin is popular metric for stock analysts and companies.
+We explore the relationship and the importance it plays for NASDAQ and NYSE listed companies."

 +++
 Gross Margin is perhaps of the most followed metrics when evaluating software companies.
 Investors and companies themselves are absolutely obsessed with it